 Please ensure that anything you submit to Atena Journal of Public Health follows the guidelines provided for each article type.
 For instruction on how to format the text of your paper, including tables, figures, and references, please see our Formatting guidelines.

-• Atena Journal of Public Health prioritises reports of original research that are likely to change practice or thinking
+• The articles published in Atena Journal of Public Health must be original, and priority will be given to those articles that are likely to change practice or thinking

 • We require the registration of all interventional trials, whether early or late phase, in a primary register that participates in WHO’s International Clinical Trial Registry Platform or in ClinicalTrials.gov, in accord with ICMJE recommendations.
 We also encourage full public disclosure of the minimum 21-item trial registration dataset at the time of registration and before recruitment of the first participant.
 The registry must be independent of for-profit interest